soygabimoreno/Base/README.md

-# Gabi Moreno
+# Base

 This is the base of the multi-module repo.

-## App Gabi Moreno
+## App Los androides by Gabi Moreno

-This is the module corresponding to the app Gabi Moreno.
+This is the module corresponding to the app Los androides by Gabi Moreno.

 Download it from [Google Play](https://gabimoreno.soy/app).